How are we doing?

-Hawaiian Electric, Maui Electric and Hawaii Electric Light Company are committed to reducing Hawaii's dependence on fossil fuel – particularly imported oil.
+Hawaiian Electric, Maui Electric and Hawaii Electric Light are committed to increasing Hawaii’s clean energy use and reducing Hawaii's dependence on fossil fuel – particularly imported oil.

 Moving Hawaii off imported oil for electricity will have many benefits, including providing our customers more stable and predictable pricing.

-Though complex in detail, in concept the goal can be expressed in two simple words: Less and Local.
+Though complex in detail, the goal can be expressed in two simple words:

-In addition, the Hawaiian Electric companies are in the center of the effort to increase the use of LOCAL clean and renewable energy.
+In addition, the Hawaiian Electric companies are at the center of the endeavor to increase the use of LOCAL clean and renewable energy.